denialromeo/borders-quiz/README.md

 Personally, I always get flustered when I think about the world's countries (Eastern Europe and Central Africa especially) and what's where in the U.S. east of Arizona, so this will be a great tool to help me practice.

-This will first take shape as a simple command-line prototype, but will hopefully end up a web application (maybe using Google Maps in some fun way).
+This will first take shape as a simple command-line prototype, but will hopefully end up a web application.

 To get up and going with the project in its current state, open your command prompt and run -